oisdk/Argo/Documentation/Relationships.md

 }
 ```

 Great!
-Now we can decode json into `Post` models.
+Now we can decode JSON into `Post` models.
 Let's be real, we can't have
 posts without comments!
 Comments are like 90% of the fun on the internet.
-(See
-reddit, YouTube, etc)

-Let's look at a simple `Comment` model:
+So let's add a simple `Comment` model:

 ```swift
 struct Comment {